WhyIsEvery4thYearAlwaysBad/TF2LeakInfo/documentedlaunchoptions.md

 * `-glmnosystemcheck` - Bypasses the forbidden Graphics Processor check for GMA950, X3100, or NV G7x cards, and the version check for OS X 10.6.7 or later.
 Only works on OS X.

-* `-glmdisableclipplanes` - Force disable clip planes for OpenGL.

-* `-glmenableclipplanes` - Force enable clip planes for OpenGL.
+* `-glmenableclipplanes` and `-glmdisableclipplanes` - Force enable/disable clip planes for OpenGL.

 * `-glmenabletrustblit` and `-glmdisabletrustblit` - Force enable or disable trusted blitting.